 The Company considers financial assets to have low credit risk when their credit risk rating is equivalent to the globally understood definition of 'investment grade'.
-The Company considers this to be BBB- or higher per rating agency Standard & Poor's.
+The Company considers this to be BBB- or higher per S&P Global Ratings.
 Therefore, all of the Company's other financial assets are considered to have low credit risk at both the beginning and end of the reporting period.